nxp-imx/nxp-nnstreamer-examples/tasks/mixed-demos/README.md

--t, --text_color | Color of performances displayed, can choose between red, green, blue, and black<br> default: white -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)<br> default: home directory -r, --cam_params | Use the selected camera resolution and framerate<br> default: 640x480, 30fps
+-t, --text_color | Color of performances displayed, can choose between red, green, blue, and black<br> default: white -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)<br> default: home directory -r, --cam_params | Use the selected camera resolution and framerate<br> default: 640x480, 30fps -u, --use_gpu3d  | Use the 3D GPU hardware acceleration for video transformation (if available)<br> default: false

 Press ```Esc or ctrl+C``` to stop the execution of the pipeline.